'Palmstead Nurseries' Soft Landscape Workshop - Green Connection - Empowerment through Collaboration' 23 January 2019

 Ashford International Hotel, Simone Weil Ave, Ashford, Kent, TN24 8UX

-Plans are well underway for the 11th popular Palmstead Workshop where landscape professionals gather to discuss current topics and hear from experts in their field.
-The workshop curated by Nick Coslett for Palmstead is looking at two things:
+Plans are well underway for the 11th popular Palmstead workshop where landscape professionals gather to discuss current topics and hear from experts in their field.
+The workshop is curated by ex-marketing manager Nick Coslett, formally of Palmstead Nurseries.
+The 2019 workshop will look at several topics related to urban green and collaboration, including;

 - Biophilia, the benefit that plants bring to our environment and ourselves, but it’s become a bit of a buzzword.
 Simply is it - Green is Good, but we’ll be asking is some green better than others, especially in our urban places.